zacharycohn/acqstack-journeymap/_pages/shared-data/ncr-ogc.md

 ---
-title: External Clients
+title: NCR Office of General Counsel
 ---

-The Current TTS Commissioner is: Rob Cook.
+The current representative from NCR OGC for TTS is: Maria [last name unknown].
-Email: rob.cook@gsa.gov
+Email: ???
-Slack: @robcook